MatheuZSecurity/Imperius/README.md

 # Imperius
-A tool and trick for remove and make rootkits visible again.
+A tool for destroy and make rootkits unusable.